khaledYS/ay-player/README.md

 - [ ] add the mecanizm of duration time and current time in the controls div.
 - [ ] store settings and videos last stop in the local storage.
 - [ ] make the home page.
+- [ ] add the effect when changing the current time or the volume